ForgeRock/forgeops/helm/forgerock-metrics/README.md

     ./deploy-prometheus.sh [-n <namespace>]
     ```

-### Configure alerting rules
-To add new alerting rules, add additional rules to ```fr-alerts.yaml```. fr-alerts.yaml is split into groups with a
-group for each product and a separate group for cluster rules.

-See [Prometheus alerting](https://prometheus.io/docs/practices/alerting/) for details on configuring alerts.

 ### Overriding Prometheus, Alertmanager and Grafana configuration values.
 The default deployment uses configuration values in ```etc/prometheus-values/kube-prometheus.yaml```.
 This file is just
 a copy of the kube-prometheus Helm chart values file.
 This file contains configuration values for Prometheus and